mkozjak/koa-cache-lite/README.md

 ```

 koa-cache-lite accepts two arguments.
-First one is an object consisting of routes (route from this.request.path is a key and Boolean/Number is a value) and the second one is an options object, having an 'external' key where a type of cache is used and its location.
+First one is an object consisting of routes (route from this.request.path is a key and Boolean/Number is a value) and the second one is an options object, having an 'external' key where a type of cache and its location are defined.
 The debug mode can be flagged, also (console is used for debugging).